 - Select Save.

-- The Status field should now read Connected.
+The Status field should now read Connected, indicating that the DocuSign integration is fully configured.

 Security Rights Required: Maintenance, Add/Edit E-Signature Templates